Professional curiosity

 Try not to: Be rigid about what you believe to be true

 What you should do instead: Be open to new information.
-New information can come to light that offers an alternative view.
+New information can come to light, which offers an alternative view.

 Try not to: See an incident, and not the circumstances